Kotlin/KEEP/proposals/KEEP-0454-better-immutability-value-classes-MFVC.md

 In the same fashion, their main use is to represent unit types.

 Because value objects have zero primary properties, and the stored state of an MFVC consists solely of its primary properties, value objects carry *no stored state* at all.
-Like other MFVCs, any additional properties they declare must be computed via custom getters and cannot use backing fields or delegates.
+Like other MFVCs, any additional properties they declare must be computed via custom getters and cannot use backing fields.
+Delegated properties are allowed when the delegate expression is stable (e.g., a top-level `val` or an object property).

 The difference between `data object` and `value object` mirrors the difference between `data class` and `value class`: data objects have identity, value objects do not.